Samuel-Risner/raspberry-pi-fan/README.md

 ![Image of finished build](build/build.jpeg "finished build")

-The wire coloring matches the one og the circuit.
+The wire coloring matches the one on the circuit.

 # How to configure the fan